nipunn1313/nipunn1313.github.io/README.md

 # Open Source Projects

-I've been trying to make contributions (small or large) to a variety of open source projects just to see how things are done (and because it's satisfying).
+I've been trying to make contributions (small or large) to a variety of open source projects.
+I've learned how things are done in many projects, made in impact in many places, and it's been fun and satisfying.

 I maintain / am core contributor to:
 - [mypy-protobuf](https://github.com/dropbox/mypy-protobuf) - Generate mypy stub files for protobufs